 Staying Mindful and Finding Financial Wellness as a Mom

 I grew up in a single-parent household.
 My mom did such a great job raising her three kids with what she had.
 However, I picked up practices that were not conducive to healthy money management.
-We lived paycheck to paycheck, relied on government assistance and payday advances just to get by.
+We lived paycheck to paycheck and relied on government assistance and payday advances.

 Growing up with such financial stress encouraged me to strive for something different as an adult.
-With many years of trial and error, I learned a lot about finances, became debt free, and financially independent.
+With many years of trial and error, I learned a lot about finances and became debt free and financially independent.

-That’s why, when I hear the words “retail therapy”, I cringe knowing that someone is out there spending money to fill a void that can’t be solved with the misuse of money.
+That’s why when I hear the words “retail therapy,” I cringe.
+Someone is out there spending money to fill a void that can’t be solved with the misuse of money.
 As a financial coach, I guide individuals and families to make healthy money moves and address the mindset needed to achieve their goals.

-Being financially mindful is an important key to achieving financial goals.
+Being financially mindful is key to achieving financial goals.

 Financial Mindfulness Defined

-Financial Mindfulness is being aware of your mental and physical state with money.
-Oftentimes, we operate with our subconscious.
+Financial mindfulness is being aware of your mental and physical state with money.
+Often, we operate with our subconscious.
 These behaviors are familiar and safe.
 Before creating a financial plan for myself, I continued to get payday advances because they were familiar.
-It was subconscious and I was oblivious to the harm my habits were causing.
+It was subconscious; I was oblivious to the harm my habits were causing.
 However, once I decided to change, I became conscious and mindful of my behaviors.
-I wrote out everything that needed to change with my finances and changed one thing at a time.
+I wrote out everything that needed to change with my finances and altered one thing at a time.

 Practicing mindfulness puts you in control.

-When we become mindful of where we are and make intentional steps to put us where we want to be, our lives are forever changed.
-We must make the connection between our mental state and financial state for progress.
+Our lives are forever changed when we become mindful of where we are and make intentional steps to put ourselves where we want to be.
+We must connect our mental state and financial state for progress.

 5 Things that hinder financial progress:

 Spending money without a budget Many think a budget will hinder them from having a life.
-It does the exact opposite by you telling your money where it will go.
+It does the exact opposite; you tell your money where it will go.
 A budget is a plan for spending your money for a specific time frame (weekly, monthly, annually).

 Lending money without boundaries.
-I struggled with this so much with family and friends.
-I felt an obligation to help.
-I am a natural giver and want to help, but at times, giving so much sometimes created a financial bind for me.
+I struggled with this so much with family and friends; I felt an obligation to help.
+I’m a natural giver and want to help, but sometimes, giving so much created a financial bind for me.
 So, now, I have a “Giving” category in my budget for those who may need my help.
-Now, don’t tell them I said that.
+Don’t tell them I said that.
 Because of my budget, I can also take from my “personal spending” category if my giving category is depleted.
 Remember, set those financial boundaries.

 Spending money subconsciously.
-It’s so easy to get in the rhythm of paying bank fees, buying the latest and greatest, and auto drafting subscriptions that we don’t stop to actually ask ourselves if it makes sense.
+It’s so easy to get into the rhythm of paying bank fees, buying the latest and greatest, and auto-drafting subscriptions that we don’t stop to ask ourselves if it makes sense.
 Be conscious of your spending with mindfulness.
-By the way, don’t let banks make extra money for simply holding your money with fees.
+By the way, don’t let banks make extra money for simply holding your money.

 Lack of financial education.
 Without knowledge and understanding, it’s hard to progress.
-It’s ok to allow a professional to assist you on our journey, but you MUST understand what’s going on.
-Pursue financial education through books, financial professionals and of course the internet.
-You can find anything you want to know on the internet, just be sure to read from a reputable source.
-Reputable sources take the time to research and produce information on strong evidence like CNN, Investopedia or NerdWallet.
+It’s okay to allow a professional to assist you on our journey, but you MUST understand what’s going on.
+Pursue financial education through books, financial professionals, and the internet.
+You can find anything you want to know on the internet; just be sure to read from a reputable source.
+Reputable sources like CNN, Investopedia, or NerdWallet take the time to research and produce information on solid evidence.

-Having the wrong mindset As said before, our mind controls everything we do.
+Having the wrong mindset As mentioned before, our mind controls everything we do.
 So, if we believe in our minds that we can’t change, then we won’t.
-But, just take a second right now to think of yourself making financial changes and what that would look like for you.
+Take a second to imagine yourself making financial changes.
+What would that look like?
 “Whether you think you can, or you think you can’t – you’re right” -Henry Ford

-Your financial mindset will carry you on days you feel like giving up on your journey.
+Your financial mindset will carry you when you feel like giving up.

 Consciously forgive yourself for past mishaps, create a new financial plan for the future, and act on it.

-By acting you can reduce one of the leading causes of stress.
+By acting, you can reduce one of the leading causes of stress.
 Financial stress and its impact shouldn’t be taken lightly.
-When we become stressed, we naturally want to get rid of that feeling.
-For me and many others, this resulted in “retail therapy”.
+When stressed, we naturally want to get rid of that feeling.
+For me and many others, this resulted in “retail therapy.”
 However, that’s temporary and more like a numbing aid – it wears off.
-Use your mind to get your money right, and not the other way around.
+Use your mind to get your money right, not the other way around.

 Be mindful.

-Meditate on the life you want, get intentional with your financial plan and be mindful that your thoughts and words become reality.
+Meditate on the life you want, get intentional with your financial plan, and be mindful that your thoughts and words become reality.

 Which mindful practices helped my personal finances?

 Reading.
-I read books by some of the best money experts around with Robert Kiyosaki being one of my favorites.
-If you haven’t already, check out his book “Rich Dad, Poor Dad”.
+I read books by some of the best money experts, with Robert Kiyosaki being one of my favorites.
+If you haven’t already, check out his book “Rich Dad, Poor Dad.”

 Alone Time.
 I took a lot of personal time to be present with myself and focus on the bigger picture.
-I figured out a lot about myself and what truly mattered to me in those moments.
+I learned a lot about myself and what truly matters to me in those moments.

 Reviewing Statements.
-A great practice I started many years ago, is going through every line item on my bank statement on a monthly basis.
-Although I keep a good record of my expenses, this practice helps me see where I could cut back and even allows me to catch bank errors as well.
-There have been incidents where the bank has charged me a fee incorrectly or deposited a check with incorrect numbers.
-No one is perfect, check behind the banks too!
-I still do all of this today to stay on track and adjust if needed.
+A great practice I started many years ago is going through every line item on my bank statement monthly.
+Although I keep a good record of my expenses, this practice helps me see where I could cut back and even allows me to catch bank errors.
+In the past, the bank has incorrectly charged me a fee or deposited a check with inaccurate numbers.
+No one is perfect; check behind the banks too!
+I still do all this today to stay on track and adjust if needed.